 1.1.
 Select the Download all Rows button at the top of the table

 1.1.
 Select the rows to download1.2.
 Click the three vertical dots to the right of the Download all Rows button and

 select "Download as tsv"

 2. Edit and save the tsv file using your favorite spreadsheet editor

-- Open in your favorite spreadsheet editor to edit.
-If you are adding columns of metadata, column headers will be the attribute name of the new column in the updated data table.
+Note that if you are adding columns of metadata, column headers will be the attribute name of the new column in the updated data table.

 Your editor may give you a warning, but we assure you, it's fine!
 Also, Terra will completely ignore the name you give the file.
-It's the root entity in the first column header that determines the table name in the workspace.
+It's the name ("root entity") in the first column header that determines the table name in the workspace.